longhornxa/small-group-manual/obedience.rst

 ﻿=======================================
-Loving God through Walking in Obedience
+Loving God: Walking in Obedience
 =======================================

 ** If we love God we will follow His commands.**